Team Durham: Maiden Castle

-Team Durham is based at the Maiden Castle sports centre, with a large 2000 m2, a smaller 1000 m2 hall, an indoor cricket centre, fencing salle and other facilities, along with three 3G pitches (used for association football, American football and lacrosse), two water-based hockey pitches, and a variety of grass pitches, including baseball/softball and cricket.
+Team Durham is based at the Maiden Castle sports centre, with a large 2000 m2, a smaller 1000 m2 hall, an indoor cricket centre, a fencing salle, an ergo gallery, rowing tank, dojo, sports science labs, an esports room, and other facilities, along with three 3G pitches (used for association football, American football and lacrosse), two water-based hockey pitches, tennis courts, and a variety of grass pitches, including baseball/softball and cricket.
 The centre was upgraded at a cost of £35 million between 2017 and 2020.
 The football ground, which lies inside a running track and has a 300-seat grandstand and turnstile-controlled access, has been used since this upgrade as the home ground of Durham W.F.C. in the FA Women's Championship.
+The running track only has four lanes and very limited field facilities, so official meets cannot be held.

 The Racecourse

 There is a first class cricket ground at the Racecourse, along with other grass pitches and Green Lane Cricket Ground (Durham City Cricket Club), used for some inter-college games and non-first team BUCS matches.
 The Rugby fives club has two fives courts in the Racecourse pavilion.